Skip to Main Content Skip to Footer Toggle Navigation Menu

 Duties:

-• Research rest practice resources to be shared widely
+• Research rest practice resources to be shared widely.

-• Connect and meet with rest practitioners in Minnesota to add to our database
+• Connect and meet with rest practitioners in Minnesota

 Requirements:

-• 1 year relevant experience supporting events with small and large groups of diverse people
+• 1-year relevant experience supporting events with small and large groups of diverse people (can be in school, family, community, nonprofits, organizing/activism, lived experiences, etc.)

-• An understanding and embracing of efforts that promote racial, social and economic equity and asset-based community change, including knowledge of the role of culture and history in community
+• An understanding and embracing of efforts that promote racial, social and economic equity and asset-based community change, including knowledge of the role of culture and history in community.

 • Collaborative nature and high capacity to work cross-culturally to achieve understanding and results.
-Self-motivated and strong capacity to take initiative

-• Ability to establish and maintain trust readily with a diverse set of partners and team members
+• Ability to establish and maintain trust readily with a diverse set of partners and team members.

 Work Schedule: Nexus is open M-Th.
 Student required to be present for assigned in-person event unless agreed upon.